DavidMadaFSE/NextPlay/README.md

 - Added custom exception handling for authentication and library features
 - Tested all Week 3 endpoints using Postman

+### Week 4 Complete

+The Week 4 goal was to add game reviews and begin building the recommendation system.

+Completed so far:

+- Added review creation for games
+- Required users to be authenticated before creating reviews
+- Required games to exist before they can be reviewed
+- Required games to be in the user's library before creating a review
+- Prevented users from reviewing the same game more than once
+- Added review updates for the authenticated user's own reviews
+- Added review deletion for the authenticated user's own reviews
+- Added paginated review results for a specific game
+- Added paginated review results for the logged-in user
+- Added automatic average rating updates when reviews are created, updated, or deleted
+- Added transaction handling for review-related database operations
+- Added recommendation logic for suggesting games to users
+- Tested review and recommendation endpoints using Postman

 ---

 ## Core Features Implemented